HasaanKH/ArduinoLibConverter/README.md

 # ArduinoLibConverter
-Converts Arduino libraries into text for use in TinkerCad.
+Converts Arduino libraries(Zip files only) into text for use in TinkerCad.
+To run open cmd, then 'python' followed by the path of the file.

 NEED TO INSTALL FOLLOWING PYTHON PACKAGES:
 TKINTER